-Non-Certification Master's Programs

-The School of Education offers a number of program options for students not seeking certification but who want to enhance their skills in a specialized area of special education.
-Currently, the School offers three non-certification specializations:
+Non-Certification Master's Programs The School of Education offers a program option for students not seeking certification but who want to enhance their skills in the specialized area of Autism.
+Currently, the School offers one non-certification specialization: Severe Disabilities with an Emphasis in Autism Spectrum Disorders.